Board Bios

 CYANE DANDRIDGE, BOARD MEMBER AND EXECUTIVE DIRECTOR

-Cyane Dandridge is the Founder and Executive Director of SEI, as well as the School of the Environmental Leadership (SEL).
+Cyane Dandridge is the Founder and Executive Director of SEI, as well as the School of the Environmental Leadership.

-Cyane Dandridge is the Founder and Executive Director of SEI, as well as the School of the Environmental Leadership (SEL).
+Cyane Dandridge is the Founder and Executive Director of SEI, as well as the School of the Environmental Leadership.

 MATTHEW ST. CLAIR, BOARD MEMBER

 Mr. St.Clair has a Masters degree in environmental policy from the Energy and Resources Group at UC Berkeley and a Bachelors degree in economics from Swarthmore College.
-He is a LEED Accredited Professional.
+He is a LEED Fellow and a Certified Energy Manager.

 Mr. St.Clair has a Masters degree in environmental policy from the Energy and Resources Group at UC Berkeley and a Bachelors degree in economics from Swarthmore College.
-He is a LEED Accredited Professional.
+He is a LEED Fellow and a Certified Energy Manager.

 BRUCE RIORDAN, BOARD MEMBER

-Bruce Riordan is the Program Director for the Climate Readiness Institute (CRI).
+Bruce Riordan is the Director of Berkeley Climate Change Network.

-Bruce Riordan is the Program Director for the Climate Readiness Institute (CRI).
+Bruce Riordan is the Director of Berkeley Climate Change Network.

 ABBY YOUNG, BOARD MEMBER